 (Inputs from Ravi Panjwani, Managing Director & Fenestration Specialist, Yantra Aluminium Window Systems Private Limited)

-Window size, orientation, thermal properties of glass material and Shading devices are for factors that determine energy consumption says Bhole.
+Window size, orientation, thermal properties of glass material and Shading devices are factors that determine energy consumption says Bhole.

 Ar.
-Bhole observes that controlling sun penetration through windows is essential to achieve energy-efficient window design.
+Bhole observes that controlling sun penetration through windows is essential to achieving energy-efficient window design.
 When attempting to shade a window, the azimuth and altitude of the sun and also the horizontal and vertical shadow angles relative to the window plane need to be considered.
-These can be calculated for any time if the azimuth and altitude of the sun are known along with Horizontal sun angle (HSA) and Vertical Shading Angle (VSA).
+These can be calculated for any time if the azimuth and altitude of the sun are known along with the Horizontal sun angle (HSA) and Vertical Shading Angle (VSA).

 Technologies for Optimizing Daylighting

-Light pipes: They are physical structures used for transporting or distributing natural or artificial light to the locations that are away from the source with a minimum loss of light.
-They are also often called tubular day lighting devices, sun pipes, sun scopes, or daylight pipes.
+Light pipes: They are physical structures used for transporting or distributing natural or artificial light to locations that are away from the source with a minimum loss of light.
+They are also often called tubular daylighting devices, sun pipes, sun scopes, or daylight pipes.
 Light pipes are of two types: hollow structures that contain the light with a reflective lining, and transparent solids that contain the light by total internal reflection.

 Light shelves: It is a passive architectural device that permits daylight to enter deep into a building.
-It is placed above eye-level and has a high reflectance upper surface.
-It shades windows and help reduce window glare, bouncing visible light up towards the ceiling.
+It is placed above eye level and has a high reflectance upper surface.
+It shades windows and helps reduce window glare, bouncing visible light up towards the ceiling.
 Light shelves may be interior or exterior; exterior light shelves may also function as sunshades or horizontal projection chajja.
 External and internal light shelves mounted on the south- and west-facing windows redistribute light into the rooms, reducing the need for electric lighting.

 Skylights: A skylight can admit more than three times as much light as a vertical window of the same size.
-Skylights are light transmitting fenestration (elements filling building envelope openings) forming all, or a portion of, the roof of a building’s space for day lighting purposes.
+Skylights are light-transmitting fenestration (elements filling building envelope openings) forming all, or a portion of, the roof of a building’s space for daylighting purposes.

-Oscar and Ponni Architects further point out that solar responsive design should minimize east windows, skylights and west windows.
+Oscar and Ponni Architects further point out that solar-responsive design should minimize east windows, skylights and west windows.
 Any east or west windows should be heavily shaded, and south-facing clerestories should be used instead of skylights.
 Clerestories should face north in climates that need no heating in the winter.

 The amount of daylight available, the occupancy pattern, and the control strategy can all affect energy

 savings.
 Electric lights also generate significant heat in a building.
-By turning off or dimming the lights when not needed, 10 to 20 percent of the cooling energy can be saved in addition to soft savings by way of increased productivity of inhabitants.
+By turning off or dimming the lights when not needed, 10 to 20 per cent of the cooling energy can be saved in addition to soft savings by way of increased productivity of inhabitants.